Dog: Beds Clothes Ramps Remedies Sweaters Toys Treadmills

 Easy large dog costume

-Get creative and put together your own homemade dog costume this Halloween like Tamara from Hudson, Florida, when she turned her dog into a ballerina!
+Another simple homemade dog costume idea comes from Tamara of Hudson, Florida, who turned her dog into a ballerina!

 Here are the simple steps she used to make this costume: